jtlfoo/workit-landing-page/README.md

 - Careful were you name your background colors.
 They get tricky with the curves if you're doing it this way.
 - Be cautious where you declare your spacing as well.
 Had to find the "gap" that was separating the background colors because it was in the `flex-wrapper`

+### 2024.08.29

+- Completed section two.
+Remember to look at the desktop designs to set up the html for all screens before adding the flex propeties to the appropriate html tags
+- Struggling with positioning elements and not sure which method is best practice for which situation.
+Currently undergoing constant trial and error.
+Will look up solutions to see the different methods.

 ### Continued development